tldr-pages/tldr/pages/common/steam.md

 `steam -console`

-- Enable the Steam console tab while Steam is running:
+- Enable and open the Steam console tab in a running Steam instance:

 `steam steam://open/console`